KaemonIsland/believer/README.md

 Within your command line run `git clone https://github.com/KaemonIsland/believer.git` to clone the repository

+## Install packages

+Run `rails bundle` to install the required gems and `npm install` or `yarn install` to download all the required JavaScript packages.

 ## Setup the DB

 Next, cd into the project, `cd ./believer`, and run: